pro-long/visual-product-suggestion/README.md

 To mitigate this, an external [**cron job**](https://cron-job.org/en/) is used.
 This service sends a `GET` request to the server every 15 minutes to keep it "warm" and responsive, significantly reducing the likelihood of a user experiencing a cold start.

+If the application shows an error message like "Falied to fetch" or any error message related to API, (**Click here**)[https://visual-product-suggestion.onrender.com/health] to start the server the result should be ```{"status":"ok"}```.
+We are just sending a GET request manually which will wake the server up.

 ## How it Works